Michel Boivin: Biography

 Michel Boivin teaches Historical Anthropology of South Asia at EHESS, Paris, with a focus on the Sindhicate area.
 He created in 2008 the Mission Interdisciplinaire Française du Sindh (MIFS) and signed an MOU with the department of Antiquities, Government of Sindh.
 The same year, an electronic newsletter was launched.
 In 2010, the MIFS became a register NGO (Association Loi 1901) in France.
 In 2011, Michel Boivin started the Centre for Social Science in Karachi (CSSK), with an MOU with the Alliance Française de Karachi which was hosting the centre.
 The same year, he funded the CSSK Series with OUP Pakistan.
 The CSSK organizes academic events and in 2015, it became a register NGO (Association Loi 1901) under French law.
 The CSSK organizes conferences, exhibitions, as well as training in Social Sciences for students, which are followed by field trips in Sindh.
 Beyond supervising PhD students at EHESS, he is also an external examiner at the University of Karachi and the University of Sindh.
 As director of CSSK, he signed a MOU with N. E. D. University, Department of Architecture and Planning, Karachi in 2017.
 This MOU wished to reinforce the cooperation between the CEIAS and the N. E. D. University for the new project Michel Boivin had launched in 2016: the Uderolal Research Project (ULRP).
 Throughout this new ongoing project, the aim is to devote a multidisciplinary approach to the study of a sacred figure named Jhulelal, as well as with many other names, knowing it is worshipped both in Pakistan and in India, mostly by Sindhi speaking populations.

-In 2011, Michel Boivin was nominated as member of the National Committee of CNRS, section 38 Ethnology, Anthropology and Sociology of Religions.
-In 2016, he was elected member in the same committee for a tenure of five years.
-In 2017, Michel Boivin was elected Director of the Centre for South Asian Studies (CNRS-EHESS), with three co-directors, and his tenure started on January 1, 2019, for five years.